capacitor-community/react-hooks/README.md

 # React Hooks for Capacitor

-A set of hooks to help Capacitor developers use native [Capacitor APIs](http://capacitor.ionicframework.com/) and various platform APIs available in Ionic Framework.
+A set of hooks to help Capacitor developers use native [Capacitor APIs](http://capacitorjs.com/).

 This is a new project and we'd love your feedback!
 Is there a hook that we don't have in here you'd like to see?
 Or maybe a hook that should function differently than it does today?
 Let us know by filing an issue!